lngsx/trellololo-cards-process/README.md

 # trellololo-cards-process
 A Trello client app for process my cards.
-Nothing to d here...
+Just listing cards, extract the number and sum all of them.
+Nothing to do here...

 ###Dependencies
 - [ruby-trello](https://github.com/jeremytregunna/ruby-trello)